Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: The Proposed

 \subsubsection{Reinforcement Learning Algorithm: GRIP}

-We introduce GRIP (Group-based Relative Importance for Policy Optimization), a general RL optimization method designed to optimize entire trajectories for LLM time series forecasting reasoners.
-The GRIP objective function, formalized in Equation \ref{eq:2}, combines a non-uniform sampling strategy with adaptive trajectory weighting within a policy gradient framework.
-In the following sections, we elaborate on its core components:(1) GRIP formalization; (2) non-uniform sampling strategy to balance exploration and exploitation; and (3) an adaptive weighting scheme that enhances gradient signals from high-quality reasoning paths.
+We introduce GRIP in Figure~\ref{fig:2_grip}, a general RL optimization method designed to optimize entire trajectories for LLM time series forecasting reasoners.
+The GRIP objective function, formalized in Equation \ref{eq:grip_obj}, combines a non-uniform sampling strategy with adaptive trajectory weighting within a policy gradient framework.
+In the following sections, we elaborate on its components:(1) GRIP formalization; (2) non-uniform sampling strategy to balance exploration and exploitation; and (3) an adaptive weighting scheme that enhances gradient signals from high-quality reasoning paths.